Unleashing the Magic of Milk Texturing for Coffee enthusiasts

 What is Frothed Milk?

 Frothed milk needs air to be incorporated.
 The result is a drier, lighter texture distinct from the velvety microfoam of steamed milk.
 Frothed milk has larger bubbles and a more voluminous foam.
-This can be achieved using the espresso steam wand or a specialized frother.
+This can be achieved utilizing the espresso steam wand or a specialized frother.
 Frothed milk is mostly used when preparing cappuccino or certain latte recipes, such as latte macchiato.

-The Science Behind Milk Texturing
+The Scientific research Behind Milk Texturing

 The Chemistry of Milk Texturing